dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./Common Problems/Readme.md

 The –R b does the bounds check I think.
 As with previous version of the UM I would not apply bounds checking to the whole UM as it will fail where you may not expect it to fail

 Hope this is a help

 Cheers
 Adrian

 Also from Adrian :-

-• It depends what you want to bounds check – do you just want to check CASIM or is there stuff in jonathans branch that you want to test?
+It depends what you want to bounds check – do you just want to check CASIM or is there stuff in jonathans branch that you want to test?

-○ If it is the latter, I would suggest that you need to create a branch from Jonathans and then edit the config in your new branch and build that.
+If it is the latter, I would suggest that you need to create a branch from Jonathans and then edit the config in your new branch and build that.

-• In your rose_app.conf (under your suite) I think you need to change your config_revision and config_root_path to your revision and your branch and then any changes you make in your branch will be picked up (I think)
+In your rose_app.conf (under your suite) I think you need to change your config_revision and config_root_path to your revision and your branch and then any changes you make in your branch will be picked up (I think)

-• I do not think the line below will work because micro_main does not exist un um/src/
+I do not think the line below will work because micro_main does not exist un um/src/

-○ Trying um/src/atmosphere/large_scale_precipitation/CASIM/micro_main.F90
+Trying um/src/atmosphere/large_scale_precipitation/CASIM/micro_main.F90

-○ Actually should be casim/micro_main.F90 I think.
+Actually should be casim/micro_main.F90 I think.
 The /projects/vaci/dgrosv/cylc-run/u-af368/share/fcm_make_lam/extract/um folder contains the coupling side of CASIM :-

 	aerosol_casim_couple_switches.F90  casim_prognostics.F90                 lbc_cloud_ice_number.F90

 	aerosol_extract_return.F90         casim_set_dependent_switches_mod.F90  mphys_casim_diagnostics.F90

 	casim_check_in_fields.F90          casim_switches.F90                    mphys_casim_um.F90

 	casim_check_out_fields.F90         casim_work_arrays.F90                 read_aerosol_profile.F90

 	casim_ctl.F90                      check_casim_diags.F90                 scm_code_tmp.F90

 	casim_driver_name.F90              cld_frac_scheme.F90                   ship_tracks.F90

 	casim_drivers_list.F90             diaghelp_um.F90                       stub

-○ Whereas micro_main.F90 etc. are inprojects/vaci/dgrosv/cylc-run/u-af368/share/fcm_make_lam/extract/casim/ :-
+Whereas micro_main.F90 etc. are inprojects/vaci/dgrosv/cylc-run/u-af368/share/fcm_make_lam/extract/casim/ :-

-○ Since this is the general path usually followed to micro_main.F90.
-E.g. see :-
+Since this is the general path usually followed to micro_main.F90.
+E.g. see :

-§ /projects/vaci/dgrosv/cylc-run/u-af250/share/fcm_make_lam/extract/um/src/atmosphere/large_scale_precipitation/CASIM/micro_main.F90
+	/projects/vaci/dgrosv/cylc-run/u-af250/share/fcm_make_lam/extract/um/src/atmosphere/large_scale_precipitation/CASIM/micro_main.F90

-○ So will try :-
+So will try :

-§ build-atmos.prop{fc.flags}[casim/micro_main.F90] = $fcflags_common -R b
+	build-atmos.prop{fc.flags}[casim/micro_main.F90] = $fcflags_common -R b

-• Notes :-
+Notes :

-○ N.B. - do this in the UM side of the code (not rose suite).
+	N.B. - do this in the UM side of the code (not rose suite).

-○ Also, need to set the conf branch to use this (and e.g. not Johnathan's).
+	Also, need to set the conf branch to use this (and e.g. not Johnathan's).

-○ Have also just noticed that there is a folder called :-
+	Have also just noticed that there is a folder called :-

-§ monsoon-xc40-cce  (as opposed to meto-xc40-cce).
+		monsoon-xc40-cce  (as opposed to meto-xc40-cce).

-§ It seems to have the same files in it - maybe this one should be used for Monsoon and not the other one?
+		It seems to have the same files in it - maybe this one should be used for Monsoon and not the other one?

-○ Paul suggests modifying the extract directory on Monsoon once it has done the install (and then compiling) to make sure the file has been changed.
+	Paul suggests modifying the extract directory on Monsoon once it has done the install (and then compiling) to make sure the file has been changed.

 ## Making a run use the BCs (boundary conditions) from previous global runs on disk (not same suite).

-• Rose edit --> Driving model -->
+Rose edit --> Driving model -->

-○ For RUN_MODE set to Use files on disk
+	For RUN_MODE set to Use files on disk

-• Then add the path to the cb files created previous LAM folders, e.g. ;
+Then add the path to the cb files created previous LAM folders, e.g. ;

-○ /projects/asci/dgrosv/cylc-run/u-ab218/share/cycle/20140831T0000Z/glm/um/umglaa_cb???
+	/projects/asci/dgrosv/cylc-run/u-ab218/share/cycle/20140831T0000Z/glm/um/umglaa_cb???

-§ Remembering the ???
+		Remembering the ???
 Wildcard

-○ Not sure how this would work when using cycling?
+	Not sure how this would work when using cycling?

-§ Maybe change the date to be YYYMMDD ?
+		Maybe change the date to be YYYMMDD ?

-§ Trying :
+		Trying :

-□ /projects/asci/dgrosv/cylc-run/u-ad809/share/cycle/2014mmddT0000Z/glm/um/umglaa_cb???
+			/projects/asci/dgrosv/cylc-run/u-ad809/share/cycle/2014mmddT0000Z/glm/um/umglaa_cb???

-• Could use this technique - although might have to copy the cb files, etc. to the correct dir structure :

-○ Re-starting just the forecast job (with cylcling)

 ## Issue with there being more than 60 files in namelist (failure of *frame* jobs) for making boundary conditions.

-• Change to the correct suite name in this python script :-
+Change to the correct suite name in this python script :-

-○ /home/d02/dgrosv/scripts/hack-frame-namelists_DPG.py
+	/home/d02/dgrosv/scripts/hack-frame-namelists_DPG.py

-• Also set N to be the number of hours in each CRUN.
+Also set N to be the number of hours in each CRUN.

-• Run the python script (from any directory).
+Run the python script (from any directory).

-• Then change the bash script :-
+Then change the bash script :-

-○ run_hack-frame-namelists.sh
+	run_hack-frame-namelists.sh

-• To add in the suite name and the frame number to start from.
+To add in the suite name and the frame number to start from.

-• Then set the *frame* jobs to suceeded in rose sgc (to cause the createbc jobs to start).
+Then set the *frame* jobs to suceeded in rose sgc (to cause the createbc jobs to start).

 ## Checking disk quota